Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

-Finally, to test for pathway enrichment with Network-based Gene Set Analysis, let ${b}$ be a row binary vector determining the membership of genes in a pre-specified pathway $P$.
-Then \citet{Shojaie:2009lf} show that the contrast vector \citep{searle1971linear} $l={b} \Lambda \cdot {b}$ -- with $\cdot$ denoting the Hadamard product -- satisfies the constrain ${1}^Tl = 0$ and tests the enrichment of pathway $P$.
+To test for enrichment of a pre-specified pathway $P$, \citet{Shojaie:2009lf} propose the contrast vector \citep{searle1971linear} $\bel=(- {\bfb} \Lambda^{(1)} \odot {\bfb}, {\bfb} \Lambda^{(2)} \odot {\bfb}) $, where ${\bfb}$ is a row binary vector determining the membership of genes in a pre-specified pathway $P$ and $\odot$ denotes the Hadamard product.
 The advantage of this contrast vector is that it isolates influences from nodes outside the pathways of interest.
+Let $\bbeta = ({\bmu^{(1)}}^T, {\bmu^{(2)}}^T)^T$ be the concatenated vector of means.
 The null hypothesis of no pathway activity vs the alternative of pathway activation then becomes

-This general framework allows for test of pathway enrichment in arbitrary subnetworks, while automatically adjusting for overlap among pathways.
-In addition, the above choice of contrast vector $l$ accommodates changes in the network structure.
-Such changes have been found to play a significant role in development and initiation of complex diseases \citep{chuang2012subnetwork}, and Network-based Gene Set Analysis is currently the only method that allows for systematic evaluation of effects of these structural changes.

 The significance of individual contrast vectors in \eqref{TStest} can be tested using the following Wald test statistic